Computing the permanent: Approximate computation

 When the entries of A are nonnegative, the permanent can be computed approximately in probabilistic polynomial time, up to an error of εM, where M is the value of the permanent and ε > 0 is arbitrary.
 In other words, there exists a fully polynomial-time randomized approximation scheme (FPRAS) (Jerrum, Sinclair & Vigoda (2001)).

 The most difficult step in the computation is the construction of an algorithm to sample almost uniformly from the set of all perfect matchings in a given bipartite graph: in other words, a fully polynomial almost uniform sampler (FPAUS).
 This can be done using a Markov chain Monte Carlo algorithm that uses a Metropolis rule to define and run a Markov chain whose distribution is close to uniform, and whose mixing time is polynomial.

 It is possible to approximately count the number of perfect matchings in a graph via the self-reducibility of the permanent, by using the FPAUS in combination with a well-known reduction from sampling to counting due to Jerrum, Valiant & Vazirani (1986).
 Let $M(G)$ denote the number of perfect matchings in $G$.
 Roughly, for any particular edge $e$ in $G$, by sampling many matchings in $G$ and counting how many of them are matchings in $G \setminus e$, one can obtain an estimate of the ratio $\rho=\frac{M(G)}{M(G \setminus e)}$.
 The number $M(G)$ is then $\rho M(G \setminus e)$, where $M(G \setminus e)$ can be approximated by applying the same method recursively.

-Another class of matrices for which the permanent can be computed approximately, is the set of positive-semidefinite matrices (the complexity-theoretic problem of approximating the permanent of such matrices to within a multiplicative error is considered open).
-The corresponding randomized algorithm is based on the model of boson sampling and it uses the tools proper to quantum optics, to represent the permanent of positive-semidefinite matrices as the expected value of a specific random variable.
+Another class of matrices for which the permanent is of particular interest, is the positive-semidefinite matrices.
+Using a technique of Stockmeyer counting, they can be computed within the class $\textsf{BPP}^\textsf{NP}$, but this is considered an infeasible class in general.
+It is NP-hard to approximate permanents of PSD matrices within a subexponential factor, and it is conjectured to be $\textsf{BPP}^\textsf{NP}$-hard If further constraints on the spectrum are imposed, there are more efficient algorithms known.
+One randomized algorithm is based on the model of boson sampling and it uses the tools proper to quantum optics, to represent the permanent of positive-semidefinite matrices as the expected value of a specific random variable.
 The latter is then approximated by its sample mean.
 This algorithm, for a certain set of positive-semidefinite matrices, approximates their permanent in polynomial time up to an additive error, which is more reliable than that of the standard classical polynomial-time algorithm by Gurvits.